Horizon’s First 50 Years: Part Two

 Horizon Air Freight has thrived for 50 years due to its unyielding emphasis on innovation and growth, for the betterment of its clients.
 That continues today as the company focuses on its future, with goals that include expanding services into remote areas, partnering with and acquiring complementary companies to better serve its customers, developing even more products and services, and more.

 In this, the second of three installments, we take a look back at how Horizon Air Freight has spent 50 years focused on its future.
-(Read part one here.)
+(Read part one here, and part three here.)

 Investing in Technology for Global Connection and Customer Transparency